CS Primer search log in

 We’ll explore the idea generally, as well as in the context of sorting.
 Here we’ll explore the problem until we’re convinced that it can be done at no better than O(n2), and be duly impressed by two divide and conquer based algorithms that manage to run at the much better O(n log n)!
 It’s uncommon—though a rare pleasure—to implement your own sorting algorithms from scratch, so instead we’ll focus our discussion on the overall strategy, as it can be applied in main domains outside of searching and sorting.

-Tree traversal and graph search
+Tree traversal and graph traversal

 If we had to choose a single Greatest Hit of algorithms, it would be graph search.
 It’s tempting to give examples where graph search shines,The stereotypical examples are social networks, the web and the internet.
 But if we were to emphasize these examples, you’re likely to come away with a narrow view of what is in fact a very broadly applicable tool. but by the end of this module you’ll actually appreciate that almost anything can be modeled as a graph and almost any problem can be solved with graph search.

-Breadth-first and depth-first search are tremendously useful, but don’t quite extend to finding shortest path over weighted graphs,Recall that a weighted graph is one where the strength of the relationship between two entities matters, which we model by assigning a “weight” value to edges. which turns out to be a common problem.
-In this module, we develop our understanding of graph search further with with two important algorithms: Dijkstra’s algorithmWhile we stick with the convention of calling this algorithm Dijkstra’s, the better name—used more in the AI community—is “uniform cost search”.
+To search over weighted graphs, we introduce two important algorithms: Dijkstra’s algorithmWhile we stick with the convention of calling this algorithm Dijkstra’s, the better name—used more in the AI community—is “uniform cost search”.
 Dijkstra was the first to develop many algorithms, but this one was well known to others before Dijkstra re-discovered it.
 Furthermore, “uniform cost search” begins to describe its approach: the frontier of the search is defined by points of equivalent cost. and A*.Pronounced “A-star”, this algorithm was developed at Stanford Research Institute to help Shakey the Robot navigate obstacles in a room.
 At the time, Dijkstra’s algorithm was the best path planning option available.
 A* was seen as a minor enhancement to the algorithm, but the improvement in efficiency was very significant.

 Pictured below is Shakey on display at Computer History Museum.